Database Explorer

 $book = $explorer->table('book')->get(1);

-echo $book->author->name; // finds the author via the 'author_id' column
+echo $book->author->name; // finds the author based on the author_id column

 When accessing the $book->author

-property, Explorer looks for a column in the book
+property, Explorer looks in the book

-contains the string author
+name contains the string author

 (i.e., author_id